tree-t/Dormmamu-X/Log.md

 ## 3. Selected a logo for SLUX

-## 4. Tested SLUX-TEST.ISO(just to find, that it didn't have an init.
+## 4. Tested SLUX-TEST.ISO(just to find, that it didn't have an init).

 # Day 2 (09/03/2022):